mattermost/mattermost-developer-documentation/site/content/blog/2019-10-21-localizing-matterpoll/index.md

 #### Choosing a File Format

 Go-i18n supports multiple file formats for the translation file.
 In fact, you can use any file format as long as you implement an [unmarshal function](https://godoc.org/github.com/nicksnyder/go-i18n/v2/i18n#UnmarshalFunc) yourself.
-The most common formats are `JSON`, `TOML` and `YAML`.
+The most common formats are `JSON`, `TOML` and, `YAML`.

 What is the preferred format for us? `goi18n` uses `TOML` by default, but since the Mattermost server uses `JSON` we decided to stay with that format.
-We could just as easily have stuck with the default format 'TOML' of 'goi18n' for consistency with the library default with no adverse effect.
+We could just as easily have stuck with the default format `TOML` of `goi18n` for consistency with the library default with no adverse effect.

 ### Integrating go-i18n into Matterpoll